Skip to main content

 Spicy food

 Spicy food has been shown to increase symptoms of IBS.
-So, it’s best to keep hot and spicy to a minimum before a run to help avoid any GI issues during your training.6
+So, it’s best to keeping hot and spicy to a minimum before a run to help avoid any GI issues during your training.6

 Excessive caffeine